rmcaixeta/LocalAnisotropies.jl/README.md

 ## Introduction

 This package offer some solutions to extract local parameters from a reference input, model non-stationary covariance models, and adapt estimation methods to be used with them.
+Designed for 2-D and 3-D data.
 There are some extra tools, like local parameters interpolation and conversion to/between different rotation conventions.
 A list of current implementations:

 - <u>Local parameters extraction methods</u>:
   - Gradients